Upper Eyelid Plastic Surgery in St. Louis & St. Peters, MO

 Upper Eyelid Surgery Recovery

-Patients will need to sleep with their heads elevated and apply ice packs to your eyes periodically.
+Patients will need to sleep with their heads elevated and apply ice packs to their eyes periodically.
 This will keep inflammation down.
 After about a week, patients can return to work.
 In two weeks, patients can wear contacts, apply makeup, and exercise, at which time the bruising should have completely disappeared.

 Additional options for Eye Plastic Surgery